Wigan Warriors: 1945–1980: Post war era

 Joe Egan returned to coach Wigan and during his time they won the Championship play-off final in 1960 defeating Wakefield Trinity 21–5, the Challenge Cup in 1958, 1959, 13–9 against Workington Town and 30–13 against Hull F.C. respectively before losing in 12–6 to St. Helens in 1961 which was to be his last game in charge.

-Wigan continued to have regular success in both league and cup competitions until 1974 when Wigan went eight seasons without winning any leagues or cups.
+Wigan continued to have regular success in both league and cup competitions until 1974, when the club went eight seasons without winning any leagues or cups.

 Eric Ashton coached Wigan from 1963 to 1973.
 In 1966, Wigan locked television cameras out of their ground in the belief that they affected attendances.
 They were fined £500 by the Rugby Football League.
 Wigan beat Oldham 16–13 in the 1966 Lancashire Cup Final.
 Billy Boston played his last match in the cherry and white, against Wakefield Trinity at the end of April 1968.

-Wigan celebrated the centenary year of the club in November 1972, with a match against Australia at Central Park, on Saturday 17 November, the result finished as a 18–18 draw.
+Wigan celebrated the centenary year of the club in November 1972, with a match against Australia at Central Park, on Saturday 17 November, the result finished as an 18–18 draw.

 Wigan pulled off a surprise victory 19–9 over Salford in the Lancashire Cup Final which was played at Wilderspool, Warrington on Saturday 13 October 1973.
 Cup holders Salford had lost only one match prior to the final, against the touring Australians.

-Ted Toohey became coach of Wigan in May 1974 before being sacked in January 1975, this would set the pattern of coaches lasting one or two seasons before being replaced.
-Star coach, Joe Coan then took control until he resigned in September 1976, the board accepted his decision "with reluctance".
-Vince Karalius then took over but was sacked in September 1979, he was replaced by Kel Coslett.
+Ted Toohey became coach of Wigan in May 1974 before being sacked in January 1975, beginning a pattern of coaches lasting one or two seasons before being replaced.
+Star coach Joe Coan then took control until he resigned in September 1976.
+The board accepted his decision "with reluctance".
+Vince Karalius then took over but was sacked in September 1979 and was replaced by Kel Coslett.